 This Marinated Zucchini is the simplest make-ahead side dish you will ever make.
-It’s bursting with flavor and it only takes you 15 minutes to make.
+It’s bursting with flavor and it only takes 15 minutes to make.
 Yes, even if you’re not a zucchini lover, you’ll love this recipe!
 I promise!

-Because the zucchini is already cooked or grilled, the marinade seeps in more quickly and better than if you would do it the other way around.
+Because this zucchini is already cooked or grilled, the marinade seeps in more quickly and better than if you would do it the other way around.
 The zucchini will become tender and aromatic, but still will have the structure and sweetness.Print

 Zucchini has never been so full with flavor as with this super quick recipe for marinated zucchini.